Necior/guess-color-name/README.md

 A Python library which guesses color name.
 Compatible with Python 2 and 3.

+All it does is selecting the nearest neighbour in RGB space.

 ## Usage
 ```
 >>> import guess_color_name as colors